-Working of the Sensors
+Working of the Sensor

 By identifying the colors in a field of crops, sensors relay information that can be helpful in deducing the status of a plant’s health.
 Looking at the color of the plant through precise data provided by the sensors, the chlorophyll levels of a plant can be measured through which a farmer can determine any lack in nutrition or a problem with a plant’s health.

 The reflection of light from leaves changes in the infrared spectrum if the leaf is damaged internally, this can also show if there isn’t sufficient water content.
 One of the most reliable models in agricultural remote sensing is known as the normalized difference vegetation index or NDVI.

 These sensors can likewise be utilized to check soil health and measure soil saltiness.
 Soil with unnecessary salt substances will in general be brighter in the infrared range, which can assist with identifying the soil which needs more water system and treatment.

 After irrigation a farmer can send an aerial Long-frequency Infrared sensor or LWIR over his fields to check which regions are radiating heat due to poor water systems, so the issues with the irrigation framework can be fixed.

 Satellite sensors can cover a wide assortment of capacities.
 As they can bypass climate conditions, they are ideal for horticultural observing.
 Aside from the Radar and microwave sensors, the GPS from the satellites gives exact location information which is fundamental in new agricultural innovations like self-operated farming hardware and self-driving farm vehicles.

-Advantages of Remote Sensing and GIS in Agriculture
+Role and Advantages of Remote Sensing and GIS in Agriculture

 Crop Sown Area Estimation